ozgurrgul/sheetly-docs/form.md

 # Form Sheet

 <b>Form</b> sheet contains the form responses and button name configurations.
-When a visitor presses a button after completing the form, the responses will be seen in your Form sheet!
+When a visitor presses **Send** button after completing the form, the responses will be seen in your Form sheet!

 !> Make sure you share your Spreadsheet with the **sheetlyserviceacc@sheetly-279708.iam.gserviceaccount.com** email and give it **Editor** permission.